-The re-entrant atrial arrhythmias have enough treatment options now for these patients to be seen in a center which specializes in the treatment of adult congenital heart disease patients with atrial arrhythmias.
-At Mayo Clinic, our team approach includes the cardiac radiologist, adult congenital cardiologist, electrophysiologist, interventionalist, and a cardiac surgeon to make sure that the overall patient is treated and not just the atrial arrhythmia.
+The re-entrant atrial arrhythmias have enough treatment options now for these patients to be seen in a center that specializes in the treatment of adult congenital heart disease patients with atrial arrhythmias.
+At Mayo Clinic, our team approach includes the cardiac radiologist, adult congenital cardiologist, electrophysiologist, interventionalist and a cardiac surgeon to make sure that the overall patient is treated and not just the atrial arrhythmia.

 If you are interested in an online community for patients, families and friends of those with heart disease, click here.

 If you are a medical professional and would like to connect with a Mayo Clinic physician, click here.